Heavy Backpacks + Hours of Screen Time = Bad Posture & Pain

 If heavy packs weren’t enough of a concern for teens, another big problem is computer and cell phone use.
 A study by Common Sense Census reports teens aged 13 to 18 average nine hours of screen time every day.

 All this screen time causes the shoulders, head and neck to come forward and compromise the body’s natural ability to hold itself in proper alignment.
 Every inch the head comes forward places 10 pounds of weight upon the neck, shoulders, back and spine.
 Over time, this leads to chronic pain and injury and makes students more susceptible to injury from heavy loads on their backs.

 Not only does this take a toll on our bodies now, but can have a delayed effect on our children’s muscular skeletal system.

 No doubt you’ve seen it countless times… a person over their device with rounded shoulders, head forward and a slumped back.
 This is text neck, a growing problem.
 Cell phone use isn’t going away any time soon so what can we do?

 How to Avoid Pain (Text Neck Pain/Postural Dysfunction)

 Besides throwing away the phones and computers, which all parents have fantasized and threatened to do time and again, we must counteract bad posture through targeted exercises.

 I created a program called the Daily Dozen which are 12 simple, yet challenging, weight-free movements that reset the body into its natural position.
 These exercises strengthen the muscles that are responsible for proper posture and take just 12 minutes to complete.
-In the DVD I teach proper sternum to scapula relationship and raise awareness to recognize and correct poor posture.
+Back stretches for pain relief- In the DVD I teach proper sternum to scapula relationship and raise awareness to recognize and correct poor posture.
 Today’s “text neck” and “backpack overload” generation will have a chance to avoid lifetime chronic pain.

 To learn more about posture and purchase the program through digital download or Amazon, visit betterpostured.wpengine.com.